 - I found Black Fig Vodka on Drizly, so if you live in an area they service, it can be delivered to your door!

 - You can prep this cocktail ahead of time.
 Simply muddle the mint, sugar and liqueurs like in the recipe.
-Once the sugar has melted strain into a bottle and refreigerate for later.
+Once the sugar has melted strain into a bottle and refrigerate for later.
 For a large champagne flute, use 1.75 oz of the syrup in each glass.
-If you want to go very vintage and use small coupes, just half the ingredient amounts.
+If you want to go very vintage and use small coupes, halve the ingredient amounts.

 - To add a bit of sexy to your glasses, dip them in honey and gold sanding sugar.

 So, get out your confetti, noise makers, and pop the cork!
 It’s time for some vintage joie de vivre before getting down to those New Years resolutions!
 Even our resident grumpy cat, Zora wants in on this holiday cocktail action!
 Isn’t she cute all dressed up for the occasion?

 Many wishes for a happy and healthy New Year!

 Fig Prosecco Cocktail Recipe

 - gold sanding sugar

 Fig Prosecco Cocktail

 - 3/4 ounce fig liqueur